jacobwicks/jacobwicks.github.io/_posts/2020-02-19-comments-on-code-line-numbers.markdown

 Create a folder named `lineComments` inside the assets folder.

-Save lineComments.css into the assets folder. lineComments.css has all the CSS that makes the comments work.
+Save lineComments.css in the folder assets/lineComments/. lineComments.css has all the CSS that makes the comments work.

-Save lineComments.js into the assets folder. lineComments.js has all the JavaScript that makes the comments work.
+Save lineComments.js in the folder assets/lineComments/. lineComments.js has all the JavaScript that makes the comments work.

 # Put lineComments.html into the _includes Folder of the Jekyll Blog
 If you don't already have a folder named _includes in the root folder of your Jekyll Blog, then create one.
+[Jekyll includes](https://jekyllrb.com/docs/includes/) let you use Liquid Tags to include contents from a file in the _includes folder.

-Save lineComments.html into the _includes folder. lineComments.html brings lineComments.css in as a stylesheet, and lineComments.js in as a script.
+Save lineComments.html in the _includes folder. lineComments.html brings lineComments.css in as a stylesheet, and lineComments.js in as a script.
+This is what is in lineComments.html:

 {% highlight html %}
 <link